renoandrianto/rice/README.md

 # Rice Delivery App

-Total amount spent: 2-3 days
+Total amount spent: 2-3 days.
+Added message box for easier understanding of the use case flow.

 ### Scenario